jake2323livecom/code_review/problems/week_4/README.md

 Using Python, execute the same API call within a script.
 In order to do this, you'll need to use the `requests` module.
 More information on it can be found on [Pypi](https://pypi.org/project/requests/), which is the primary package repository for Python.

+You will have to use PIP to install this module.

 ---

 ### Execute an API call to Nautobot (Difficulty 7 out of 10)